NYPL-discovery/sierra-wrapper/README.md

 - Returning a single, multiple and range Item records
 - Returning item records belonging to a single Bib record

-In addition there are general methods that can be used to make any GET or POST
+In addition there are general methods that can be used to make any GET POST PUT or DELETE request:
-request:

 - get
 - post
+- deleteRequest
+- put

 ## Usage